Gary Zukav: Teachings

-Zukav introduces the concept of the alignment of personality with soul as the creation of "authentic power".
+Zukav introduces the idea that aligning the personality with a soul leads to the creation of what he terms 'authentic power,' a cornerstone of his philosophy.
 He asserts that a transformation of humanity is underway from a species that is limited to the perceptions of the five senses, evolves by surviving, and survives by pursuing "external power", which he defines as the ability to manipulate and control, into a species that is not limited to the perceptions of the five senses, evolves by growing spiritually, and grows spiritually by creating authentic power.
-He further asserts that this transformation brings with it the new potential of authentic power and that the pursuit of external power is henceforth counter-productive to our evolution and produces only violence and destruction.
+He further asserts that humanity is undergoing a transformation toward 'authentic power,' which he defines as spiritual growth and alignment with the soul.

 According to Zukav, creating authentic power is a highly personal endeavor that requires the development of emotional awareness, responsible choice, intuition, and trust in the Universe, which he describes as "alive, wise, and compassionate".
 He asserts that each individual can create authentic power only for himself or herself.
 He defines intention as a "quality of consciousness that infuses an action", i.e., the reason or motivation for the action, and choice of intention as the "fundamental creative act" that each individual performs continually, whether unconsciously or consciously.
 Creating authentic power requires consciously choosing intentions that create consequences for which the chooser is willing to assume responsibility (responsible choice), which requires emotional awareness, and which intuition can assist.

-Zukav distinguishes the "Old Male" (five-sensory, protector, provider) and the "Old Female" (five-sensory, child bearer, homemaker) who join in marriage in order to enhance probabilities of survival and comfort from the emerging "New Male" (multi sensory, intuitive, emotionally aware) and the "New Female" (multi sensory, capable in all chosen endeavors) who join in a new kind of relationship in order to create authentic power and assist each other in creating authentic power.
-He calls this relationship "spiritual partnership" and defines it as "partnership between equals for the purpose of spiritual growth".
-According to Zukav, "spiritual growth now requires relationships of substance and depth" and only spiritual partnerships are able to support all multi sensory individuals (not only couples) in creating authentic power.
-Zukav posits the "Universal Human" as the ultimate potential of the emerging multi sensory humanity – a human who is "beyond nation, religion, race, sex, and economic status; a Citizen of the Universe whose allegiance is to Life first and all else second".
+Zukav distinguishes the "Old Male" (five-sensory, protector, provider) and the "Old Female" (five-sensory, child bearer, homemaker) who join in marriage in order to enhance probabilities of survival and comfort from the emerging "New Male" (multi-sensory, intuitive, emotionally aware) and the "New Female" (multi-sensory, capable in all chosen endeavors) who join in a new kind of relationship in order to create authentic power and assist each other in creating authentic power.
+He calls this relationship a "spiritual partnership" and defines it as a "partnership between equals for the purpose of spiritual growth".
+According to Zukav, "spiritual growth now requires relationships of substance and depth" and only spiritual partnerships are able to support all multi-sensory individuals (not only couples) in creating authentic power.
+Zukav introduced the concept of the 'Universal Human,' which he describes as an ideal being 'beyond nation, religion, race, sex, and economic status,' though this concept is primarily rooted in his spiritual framework.